Meera-eliz/ParkWisePro/README.md

-# 🚗 ParkWise – Smart Parking Management System
+# 🚗 ParkWisePro – Smart Parking Management System

 **ParkWise** is a responsive and interactive web-based application that simplifies parking lot management.
 It allows users to dynamically create parking slots, park and remove vehicles, reserve spaces, and calculate parking fares in real-time—all through a clean and intuitive interface.